European-XFEL/DAMNIT/docs/backend.md

 - `meta#proposal_dir`: The root
   [Path](https://docs.python.org/3/library/pathlib.html) to the current proposal.
+- `mymdc#sample`: The sample from myMdC.
+- `mymdc#run_type`: The run type from myMdC.

+!!! warning
+    The myMdC integration requires a special token to work properly, please contact the DA group if you would like to use this for your experiment.

 You can also use annotations to express a dependency between `Variable`'s using the `var#<name>` annotation: